bitlayer-org/bitlayer-org.github.io/docs/Learn/Technologies/bitvm-smart-contract.md

 Once the pre-signed transaction graph is made public, all participants gain access to a consistent and tamper-proof version of the smart contract.
 The multisig mechanism ensures that all parties adhere to the predefined rules of the contract.
 Participants can only send transactions that are explicitly defined within the pre-signed graph, preventing any deviation from the agreed-upon terms.

-A crucial aspect of the BitVM security model is the deletion of private keys by the committee members after the pre-signing process.
+A crucial aspect of the BitVM security model is the deletion of private keys by the committee members after the attesting process.
 This step is essential to prevent any single entity from unilaterally modifying the contract after it has been finalized.
 The security of BitVM relies on the "honest one" assumption, meaning that at least one member of the committee is assumed to have acted honestly and deleted their private key.
 As long as this assumption holds true, any attempt to manipulate the smart contract is rendered infeasible.

 ## Designing the Transaction Graph: Navigating Complexity